 Chapter 6 summarizes this basic information.
 Summary data are provided classifying permanent transfers as sales, gifts, trades, or other.
-Summary data are also provided classifying transfers by the nature of the relationship between the parties to the transfer (e.g., family, friend, business partner, or "no relationship").
+Summary data are also provided classifying transfers by the nature of the relationship between the parties to the transfer (i.e., family, friend, business partner, or "no relationship").
 The tables include information for both the number of transfers and the amount of QS transferred.

 Chapter 6 examines priced QS transfers and includes a breakdown of the finance sources used by buyers.
-The finance sources include commercial banks, Commercial Fishing and Agricultural Bank (CFAB) or the Alaska Department of Commerce and Economic Development (DCED), personal finances, fish processors, and other.
+The finance sources include: Bank; Commercial Fishing and Agricultural Bank (CFAB) or the Department of Commerce and Economic Development (DCED); personal; seller; processor; and other.
 The chapter also includes information on the use of brokers to facilitate transfers.

-Chapter 7 Distribution of QS By Blocking Factor, CDQ Compensation QS, and CDQ Compensation QS "Swaps."
+Chapter 7Distribution of QS by Blocking Factor, CDQ Compensation QS, and CDQ Compensation QS Swaps.

-Prior to implementation of the IFQ program, the Council added several special features to their IFQ plan.
-The Council decided that QS units that were worth less than 20,000 pounds of a hypothetical IFQ when they were issued would be placed into a "block" and thereafter could only be transferred as a block.1
+Prior to implementation of the IFQ program, the Council added several special features to their sablefish IFQ plan.
+The Council decided that QS units that were worth less than

+20,000 pounds of a hypothetical IFQ when they were issued would be placed into a "block" and thereafter could only be transferred as a block.